Guide To Europe’s Most Beautiful Royal Palaces

 23. Palazzo Vecchio, Florence Italy

-Steeped in history, the Palazzo Vecchio was Florence’s seat of power, the home of the City Council that governed the Republic of Florence.
-The Palazzo Vecchio is now a museum.
+The Palazzo Vecchio, steeped in history, once served as Florence’s seat of power, housing the City Council that governed the Republic of Florence.
+Today, it has been transformed into a museum.

-On the first floor of the palace, you can visit the Hall of the Five Hundred, awash with frescos by Giorgio Vasari.
-On the second floor are the sumptuously decorated private rooms of the Medici.
+Inside the palace, you can explore the first-floor Hall of the Five Hundred, adorned with breathtaking frescoes by Giorgio Vasari.

 The beautiful Vasari frescos in the Apartment of the Elements have been recently restored.
 You’ll also find Donatello’s groundbreaking Judith and Holofernes sculpture in the Hall of Lilies.